CtrlK

 Trigger Term Quality

-Includes natural keywords users would say: 'SwiftPM', 'macOS apps', 'Xcode project', '.app bundle', 'signing', 'notarization', 'appcast'.
-These cover the domain well and include both technical terms developers would use and common variations.
+Includes strong natural keywords users would say: 'SwiftPM', 'macOS apps', 'Xcode project', '.app bundle', 'signing', 'notarization', 'appcast', 'from-scratch'.
+These cover the natural terms a developer working in this space would use.

 3 / 3